ptiede/VIDA.jl/docs/src/index.md

 To extract features we use probability divergences to characterize differences between our image and some approximation.
 For the divergences implemented see the [Getting Started](@ref) page.
-The idea is then very similar to variational inferences where we pick a parametric family of distributions which we call *filters* and then try to find the filter that minimizes the divergence.
-For the filters that are currently implemented please see the page.
+The idea is then very similar to variational inferences where we pick a parametric family of distributions which we call *templates* and then try to find the template that minimizes the divergence.
+For the templates that are currently implemented please see the page.